Continually Updated Clinical Reference

 Cardiac rehabilitation services with well-designed educational, counseling, and behavioral modification programs result in cessation of smoking in a significant number of patients.
 Cessation of smoking can be expected in 16-26% of patients.
 This reduction is combined with the spontaneously high smoking cessation rates following acute coronary events.

-Cardiac rehabilitation exercise and education services enhance measures of psychological and social functioning.
+Cardiac rehabilitation exercise and educational services enhance measures of psychological and social functioning.
+[3, 31]

 Reduction of stress

-In multifactorial cardiac rehabilitation programs, improvement in the measures of emotional stress occurs, as well as reduction of Type A behavior patterns.
+In multifactorial cardiac rehabilitation programs, improvement in emotional-stress measurements occurs, as does a reduction of type A behavior patterns.
 This reduction of stress is consistent with improvement in psychosocial outcomes that occurs in nonrehabilitation settings.

 Enhanced social adjustment and functioning